uniba-dsg/bpp/README.md

 ## Project Structure

-    src/main/tests/ # the bpel files used for checking correctness of the test assertions src/main/java # the main source code
+    src/main/java # the main source code
-    src/main/resources/ # xsds for WS-I profiles
-    src/main/generated # Java classes generated from the WS-I xsds
+    src/main/resources/ # xsds for WS-I profiles and BPEL files for checking the correctness of test assertions src/main/generated # Java classes generated from the WS-I xsds src/test/java # JUnit tests for testing assertions

 # Authors